thegymnasium/seemingly-seamless/slides-footer.md

 </pre>

 Notes:
+- the YAML for our site footer.
-Our footer YAML is processed a little differently - we generate all the HTML for the footer first, then embed the entirety of the HTML inside the JSON.
+- Our footer YAML is processed a little differently - we generate all the HTML for the footer first, then embed the entirety of the HTML inside the JSON.
 This escaped HTML gets included in the MFEs + theme at build time.

 ------